umbraco/UmbracoDocs/Implementation/Integration-Testing/index.md

 # Using the NuGet package and attributes in your class

-In your NUnit class you need to use the NuGet package Umbraco.Cms.Tests.Integration, and then decorate your class with the TestFixture attribute & UmbracoTest attribute, with the UmbracoTest attributes there are multiple options:
+In your NUnit class, you need to use the NuGet package Umbraco.Cms.Tests.Integration, and then decorate your class with the TestFixture attribute & UmbracoTest attribute, with the UmbracoTest attributes there are multiple options:
 - None
 - NewEmptyPerFixture
 - NewEmptyPerTest